garden doorway

 For decades, I have dabbled in gardening.
 I’ve studied perennial flower gardening, in particular.
 I’m interested in garden design, soil building, pollinator support, plant propagation and, of course, beauty.
 Although I’ve absorbed considerable knowledge, I’ve never directed resources toward actually building an extensive perennial garden.

-When Ledger’s tendon said we were definitely done for the season, that perennial garden was a new “room” waiting to happen.
+When my horse’s tendon injury said we were definitely done for the season, that perennial garden was a new “room” waiting to happen.
 I spent the past two months transforming a half-acre of my scrubby, high desert non-lawn to a future oasis of trees, shrubs, ornamental grasses, and flowers.

 The physical effort was extensive.
 I let it replace both running and lifting for several weeks, when double-digging and trundling heavy wheelbarrows from the compost pile, kneeling and scooping and cutting, filled from two to six hours of every given day.
 (Honorable mention to the horses, whose manure I’ve been actively composting for the past 18 months, and without which this could never have happened.)